 Early the next morning on February 6th, Colonel William O. Collins and his troops arrived from Fort Laramie bringing the total at the station up to 170 men.
 The exhausted Wyoming soldiers took shelter in a makeshift corral formed by four wagons.
 However, the warriors soon returned, showering the men and horses with arrows.
 Two groups of soldiers were sent out to drive the Indians back, which was successful.
 Fifty additional troops arrived that evening along with a 12-pounder mountain howitzer.
 Colonel Collins prepared to take the offensive the next day, February 7, but the Indians did not return.
 Casualties of the soldiers were one man dead and eight wounded.
 Colonel Collins estimated the Indian casualties at 30; however, Cheyenne warrior, George Bent, said no Indians were killed.

 In the meantime, the Sioux, Cheyenne, and Arapaho camp, which was comprised of up to 5,000 men, women, and children, continued their trek northward.
 But, Colonel Collins and his troops would pursue them resulting in the Battle of Rush Creek on February 8th and 9th.

 The battle was inconclusive although the Indians succeeded in capturing some Army horses and a herd of several hundred cattle.
-Mud Springs is located eight miles northwest of Dalton, Nebraska and is today a National Historic Site.
+Mud Springs is located eight miles northwest of Dalton, Nebraska and is a National Historic Site today.